 All of these requirements have been developed for the allocated site in The Site Design Brief.
-Site Design Briefs and Development Applications, Proposals and Plans for any future development will conform to all the policies in the Plan in their totality.
+Site Design Briefs and Development Applications, Proposals and Plans for any future development will conform to all the policies in the Plan in their totalityaccord with the policies of the Plan as a whole.